Champion Bumper Predictions, Betting Tips, Odds & Trends (Cheltenham 2023 - DAY 2)

 Who is the leading jockey in the Champion Bumper?

 Ruby Walsh is the most successful jockey, having won this race on three occasions.
-Hence, don't underestimate his "successor" Paul Townend.
-Jamie Codd has only had four rides in the race, all for Gordon Elliott, but it has yielded two wins, a runner-up last year and a third in 2020.
+Hence, don't underestimate his "successor" Paul Townend and Patrick Mullins.
+Jamie Codd has only had four rides in the race, all for Gordon Elliott, but he has yielded two wins, a runner-up two years ago and a third in 2020.
+Amateur riders based in Ireland have won five of the last seven editions.

 Who is the leading trainer in the Champion Bumper?

-Willie Mullins has won 12 Champion Bumpers.
-From eleven runners, Gordon Elliott has saddled two winners, a second and a third.
+Willie Mullins has won 13 Champion Bumpers and in the last 11 years, including 5 of the last seven renewals.
+From 14 runners, Gordon Elliott has saddled two winners, two seconds and two thirds.